 Fall Prevention

-The risks of falling and how to prevent them
+The risks of falling and how to prevent them.

 Falls among older adults are common.
 According to the Centers for Disease Control and Prevention (CDC), one adult over the age of 65 falls every second of every day in the United States (U.S.) leading to a reported 36 million falls and resulting in over 32,000 deaths each year.
 Learn about the risk factors contributing to falls and the preventative measures that can reduce your chances of fall-related injuries and deaths.